 CMS will use all the evidence given to decide whether the possible parent is the actual father or not.

 Disputing parentage after child maintenance is worked out

 If you deny being the parent of the child after the child maintenance has been worked out, you will have to pay it until you can prove that you are not the parent.

 This could be:

-- DNA test results from an approved company
+- DNA test results from DNA test providers

 If CMS doesn’t get conclusive evidence, they will continue to believe you are the parent.

 If you do provide conclusive evidence that you are not the father, CMS will normally refund the child maintenance payments made from the date you told CMS you were not the parent.

 How the Child Maintenance Service sorts out disputes about parentage

 CMS has three ways of sorting out disputes about parentage.